bthate/botd/README.rst

 objects based on type information in the path and uses a "dump OOP and use OP" programming library where the methods are factored out into functions that use the object as the first argument.
-BOTD is placed in the Public Domain and has no COPYRIGHT or LICENSE.
+BOTD is placed in the Public Domain, no COPYRIGHT, no LICENSE.

 INSTALL
 =======